m417z/ntdoc/descriptions/timer_information_class.md

-Currently only one information class is avaiable for Timer Object.
+Currently only one information class is available for Timer Object.

 ### TimerBasicInformation